PierreLs63/QueryBox/README.md

 2. **Package Manager**
    - NPM (comes with Node.js) or Yarn (optional).
 3. **Database** (if applicable)
-   - MongoDB: Recommended for storing test results and environment configurations.
+   - MongoDB: Recommended for storing test results and environment configurations. (used only if you are willing to self-host your database)

 ### Supported Operating Systems
 - **Windows:** 10 or later